TheBeachLab/selfhosted/README.md

 Add ssl certificates `sudo certbot --nginx -d git.beachlab.org`

-Now test the site by accessing the URL over browser(after adding dns/host file entries).
-Namecheap users with dynamic A records (me) remember to update ddclient `sudo nano /etc/ddclient/ddclient.conf` and your `/etc/hosts`.
+Now test the site by accessing the URL over browser (after adding CNAME record and entries in `/etc/hosts`).

 There are many other things you can customize in `etc/gitweb.conf` and the files in `/usr/share/gitweb`.
 Check it out.
 I use this theme <http://kogakure.github.io/gitweb-theme/>